 - Strategies the teacher will need to implement in order to facilitate learning in the classroom, as well as the accommodations needed.

 - Prognosis for the disability and its expected duration.

-It is critical to note that for accommodations to occur, all documentation must be on file prior to the beginning of your first day of class.
+It is critical to note that for accommodations to occur, all documentation must be on file.
 Information that is written on prescription blanks in not acceptable.
 Letters must be written on letterhead.
-Please bring or mail a copy of this information to your Special Needs counselor so they can meet to discuss your educational needs.
+Please bring or mail a copy of this information to your DSS instructors on your campus so they can meet to discuss your educational needs.